City/Town: • Wichita |

 Many Different Clubs 1980-2000

 Over the next two decades, the property would transfer through numerous different hands and collect many different names for itself.
 In 1980 Bill Reaves operated the French Quarter here for a brief year.
-The restaurant specialized in gourmet food accompanied by jazz.
-From 1982-1985 it was known as Candie’s Club.
+The restaurant specializes in gourmet food accompanied by jazz.
+From 1982 to 1985 it was known as Candie’s Club.
 Then moved on to become Rock Island from 1987-1997 a popular club amongst many young people in the Wichita area.
 For a brief time in 2000, it was known as Woody’s House.

 Clint Jones and Arturo Garcia had a business relationship starting with Jones installing a $6,000 sound system in Club Mexico.
 In addition, using a key to the vehicle lockbox at a Wichita auto dealership, Jones stole at least five vehicles which he then delivered to Garcia, and was to be paid $2,000 for each stolen vehicle.